 What clear fluids can my child drink?

-The clear fluids we recommend are:
+The clear fluids your child can choose from are:

 - Water